ava-labs/avalanche-docs/docs/subnets/how-to-import-subnet.md

-# How to Import a Subnet from a Public Network to `Avalanche-CLI`
+# How to Import a Subnet into Avalanche-CLI

 ## What Is the Context of This How-To?